pghilardi/atom-python-test/README.md

 - [x] Format the output and separate the output for each test.
 - [ ] Add support to run all project tests.

+This project is on initial development.
+Feel free to contribute reporting bugs, improvements or creating pull requests.